brglng/vim-sidebar-manager/README.md

 Notes:

-- `vim-sidebar-manager` **does not** actually move your windows or change your windows' sizes.
-The `position` field in the argument of `sidebar#register()` function is only a flag for recognition.
+- `vim-sidebar-manager` _does not_ actually move your windows or change your windows' sizes.
+The `position` field in each sidebar description is only a flag for recognition.
 If you want them to open at the same side, you have to adjust the individual plugins' configurations.

-- The `check_nr` field must be a Funcref who takes the `winnr` as an argument and returns a boolean (number) to indicate whether or not the window corresponding to this `nr` is the kind of sidebar window that you are registering.
+- The `check_win` field must be a Funcref who takes the `winnr` as an argument and returns a boolean (number) to indicate whether or not the window corresponding to this `nr` is the specific kind of sidebar window .

 - The `open` and `close` fields can be either a string of command or a Funcref.